 If your symptoms improve, your infusion may be started again.
 However, if your symptoms are severe, the infusion usually won’t be restarted.

-If you do have infusion reactions with Onpattro, your risk for having them lowers once you’ve had your first few infusions.
+If you do have infusion reactions with Onpattro, your risk for continuing to have them lowers once you’ve had your first few infusions.

 Upper respiratory infections